scalameta/metals/docs/integrations/debug-adapter-protocol.md

 ---

-Metals implements the Debug Adapter Protocol, which can be used by the editor to communicate with JVM to run and debug code.
+Metals implements the Debug Adapter Protocol, which can be used by the editor to communicate with the JVM to run and debug code.

 ## How to add support for debugging in my editor?

 There are two main ways to add support for debugging depending on the capabilities exposed by the client.
+However, for both of them you'll want to make sure that your client sets the `debuggingProvider` key to `true` in the `initializationOptions` to ensure that the correct client commands can be sent to the client, and so that requests to populate the code lens (if your editor supports them) will be answered correct for debugging related features.

 ### Via code lenses